 That’s great, but here are 10 more things to know before you try to conceive.
 And keep your chin up; I’m 49 and I plan to have another baby.

 Ovulation does not always occur right smack in the middle of a menstrual cycle.
 When getting pregnant the first time, it took me a while to find out mine was not on day 14 but on day 10.
 So maybe a trip to your doctor to draw some blood or to the drugstore to make a purchase of an ovulation predictor kit will be in order.
 Remember, you may not ovulate every month.
-If you get a positive that you are ovulating, you can do some legwork to find what best sexual positions help the sperm travel the right way.
+If you get a positive that you are ovulating, you can do some legwork to find what sexual positions best help the sperm travel the right way.
 If not, consult the doctor on what to do next.

 If your body does not produce the required mucus in the cervix to welcome the sperm or your body temperature is not high enough to show your body is ovulating, it does not necessarily mean you have to call it quits.
 After you have bonded with the thermometer, a doctor’s appointment might be recommended.
-Blood work, a checkup or maybe a fancy test called a laparscopy, to look for abnormalities in the uterus, fallopian tubes or ovaries, could be in order.
-Not to make you panic, but things like your thyroid, sugar level, a bit of endometriosis or polycystic ovarian syndrome can make your body feel out of sync.
+Blood work, a checkup or maybe a fancy test called a laparoscopy, to look for abnormalities in the uterus, Fallopian tubes or ovaries, could be in order.
+Not to make you panic, but things like your thyroid, sugar level, a bit of endometriosis or poly cystic ovarian syndrome can make your body feel out of sync.
 If this is the situation, modern science is the way to go.

-A dose or two or three of such well-known and not-so-well-known wonder medicines as Clomid, HCG, hMG, FSH and many others might help a mature egg release from the ovary, push down the fallopian tube and be ready to greet the sperm.
+A dose or two or three of such well-known and not-so-well-known wonder medicines as Clomid, HCG, hMG, FSH and many others might help a mature egg release from the ovary, push down the Fallopian tube and be ready to greet the sperm.
 Watch out for possible side effects like headaches, blurred vision, dizziness or a multiple birth.
 If your body is still unreceptive to the arrival of the sperm and you are just not sure what is going on, it’s time to think of other solutions.
 Let’s face it, I hate to say this, I resent the insinuations, but there is this matter of our so-called age.
 If you’re no longer producing eggs and you didn’t freeze them when you were younger, an egg donor may be the way to go.

 Before you panic when scientific terms like GIFT (gamete intrafallopian transfer) or ICSI (intracytoplasmic sperm injection) are being thrown at you, remember you must first discuss more friendly terms like IUI (intrauterine insemination) and IVF (In-Vitro Fertilization).
 IVF, the idea of a “test tube baby,” first successfully occurred in 1978 in the United Kingdom, with the birth of Louise Brown.
 Some of us still remember that.
 It is when a woman’s egg is fertilized by sperm outside the body in a dish in a lab.